-- CC.3.1 The CC applies to NGET and to GB Code Existing Users, which in the CC means:

-- (a) GB_Generators (other than those which only have Embedded Small Power Stations), including those undertaking OTSDUW;

-- (b) Network Operators;

-- (c) Non-Embedded Customers:

-- (d) DC Converter Station owners; and
+- CC.3.1 The CC applies to The Company and to GB Code Users, which in the CC means: - (a) GB Generators (other than those which only have Embedded Small Power Stations), including those undertaking OTSDUW; - (b) Network Operators: - (c) Non-Embedded Customers; - (d) DC Converter Station owners; - (e) BM Participants and Externally Interconnected System Operators who are also GB Code Users in respect of CC.6.5, CC.7.9, CC.7.10 and CC.7.11 only; and

-- (e) BM Participants and Externally Interconnected System Operators in respect of CC.6.5 only. - CC.3.2 The above categories of GB Code Existing User will become bound by the CC prior to them generating, distributing, supplying or consuming, as the case may be, and references to the various categories should, therefore, be taken as referring to them in that prospective role as well as to GB Code Existing Users actually connected. - CC.3.3 Embedded Medium Power Stations not subject to a Bilateral Agreement and Embedded DC Converter Stations not subject to a Bilateral Agreement Provisions.
+- (f) In relation to Distribution Restoration Zones, Restoration Contractors who are Non-CUSC Parties and whose Embedded Plant needs to comply with the requirements of EREC G59, other than those included in (a) to (e) above, shall only be required to satisfy CC.6.1.2, CC.6.1.3, CC.6.2.2.1.2, CC.6.2.2.6, CC.6.3, CC.7.10, CC.7.11 and CC.8.1 unless additional technical requirements are provided for in the Anchor Restoration Contract or Top Up Restoration Contract.
+Restoration Contractors who are Non-CUSC Parties and whose Embedded Plant needs to comply with EREC G99 are not included in the scope of the CC and should refer to the ECC. - CC.3.2 The above categories of GB Code User will become bound by the CC prior to them generating, distributing, supplying or consuming, as the case may be, and references to the various categories should, therefore, be taken as referring to them in that prospective role as well as to GB Code Users actually connected. - CC.3.3 Embedded Medium Power Stations not subject to a Bilateral Agreement and Embedded DC Converter Stations not subject to a Bilateral Agreement Provisions.